analukic84/rename_my_pictures/readme.md

   after 7 times, it increase item start number and continue in the same style

 at the end, it saves changes in file_save

+# Installation

+Requires Python 3.7.

+1. Clone the repository (going to a terminal and run `git clone git@github.com:analukic84/rename_pictures.git`.
+2. Create a virtual environment for the repository (run `virtualenv --python=python3.7 venv`)